thebeo2004/ICAMCS2024_RemoteSensing-and-InteractionRegression/README.md

-# An interaction model & remote sensing application in crop yield prediction
+# Application of remote sensing in an interaction regression model to enhance crop yield prediction in selected regions of the Mekong River Delta, Vietnam